raganwald/raganwald.github.com/_posts/2015-08-05-method-advice.md

 There is another way to decorate methods: We can decorate multiple methods in a single declaration.
 This is called providing *method advice*.

 In JavaScript, we can implement method advice by decorating the entire class.
 A class decorator is nothing more than a function that takes a class as an argument and returns the same or a different class.
-We already have a combinator for making mixins (see [Using ES7 Decorators as Mixins](http://raganwald.com/2015/06/26/decorators-in-es7.html)):
+We already have a combinator for making mixins (see [Using ES.later Decorators as Mixins](http://raganwald.com/2015/06/26/decorators-in-ES.later.html)):

 {% highlight javascript %}
 function mixin (behaviour, sharedBehaviour = {}) {